-quick sweet ripe mango chutney recipe – i am still addicted to mangoes even after the rains have started pouring here. today i made a sour chutney with those mangoes.
+Sweet mango chutney with coconut – I am still addicted to mangoes even after the rains have started pouring here.
+Today I made a Sour raw mango chutney with those mangoes.

-the mango chutney goes very well with dal-rice combination. since it is sweet and made along with coconut it tastes good with idli and dosas too… not to forget we would have the chutney with rotis and parathas too. in fact you can just have the chutney directly. it is sooo tasty and good.
+This sweet mango chutney goes very well with dal-rice combination.
+Since it is sweet and made along with coconut it tastes good with idli and dosas too… Not to forget we would have the chutney with phulka and paratha too.
+In fact you can just have the chutney directly.
+It is so tasty and good.

 - 2 ripe alphonso mangoes or 4 small sweet ripe mangoes, peeled and diced

 - 2 to 3 red kashmiri chillies

 - 2 small garlic cloves

 - ½ inch piece of tamarind